As I will be explaining the ending of Weathering with You (天気の子, Tenki no ko)—the 2019 anime directed by Makoto Shinkai—there are SPOILERS EVERYWHERE.

 There are quite a few clues about the nature of the magic system in Weathering With You.

 - Weather maidens can change the weather in a limited area for a short period of time.
 Hina uses her power via prayer.

 - Weather maidens appear when there are extreme imbalances in the weather, and their purpose is to restore balance by sacrificing themselves.

 - Due to the legends about weather maidens that are mentioned in the film, we can assume that weather-maiden interventions happen from time to time.
-However, since so little is known about weather maidens, it is obvious that these interventions are rare.
+However, since little is known about weather maidens, these interventions must be rare.

 - It is not clear if weather maidens are GIFTED their abilities or if they have innate abilities that are ACTIVATED.

 - The External Forces can manipulate the actions of people.
 Hina was drawn to the rooftop shrine (i.e., the portal) when clouds parted and a ray of sunlight illuminated the rooftop of a single derelict building—the building with the rooftop shrine—in the middle of Tokyo.
 Even though her mother was dying, Hina appeared to be compelled to leave her mother’s bedside and track down the destination of the ray of light.